JSKongress/JS-Kongress-Munich-Deep-Track/README.md

-# JS-Kongress-Munich Deep-Track
+# JS Kongress Munich #DeepTrack
 [<img align="right" src="https://js-kongress.com/wp-content/uploads/2019/02/deeptrack-banner-300-300.jpg">](https://js-kongress.com/deep-track/)
 This year we are making the JS Kongress again to the place for the JavaScript language interested people, the experts and core team members of various frameworks, tools and engines to discuss the Future of the language JavaScript.
 The overall idea is to have a creative space, to share ideas, work together, discuss and listen to others - face to face.
 JS Kongress provides just enough structure to empower attendees to share their expertise.
 This gives our participants the opportunity to have an unfiltered exchange of innovative ideas.
-The Deep Track is all about **sharing knowledge, discussing and working on all kinds of topics around JavaScript** (which also **which includes the Future of JavaScript, WebAssembly, and Tooling as well as Microservices, Architectures, Event Sourcing, Stream-oriented architectures, Cloud Native Computing and API First**) and having fun with like-minded people in a safe environment.
+The DeepTrack is all about **sharing knowledge, discussing and working on all kinds of topics around JavaScript** (which also **which includes the Future of JavaScript, WebAssembly, and Tooling as well as Microservices, Architectures, Event Sourcing, Stream-oriented architectures, Cloud Native Computing and API First**) and having fun with like-minded people in a safe environment.

 * * *